-- Must attain and maintain membership in band, choir, or orchestra while a full-time music major at Elmhurst College.
+- Must attain and maintain membership in band, choir, or orchestra while a full-time music major at Elmhurst University.
 (Jazz band may count as one of these major performing ensembles after four terms of choir, concert band, or orchestra have been fulfilled.)

 - A minimum cumulative grade-point average of 2.5 overall and 2.5 in music to be advanced to the junior level in music.
 These levels must be maintained.
 Students who do not meet these standards may direct a request for a review of their status to the department chair.

 - Music majors must pass the Keyboard Musicianship Examination as described in the department handbook prior to graduation.

 - Full-time students must attend a minimum of eight on-campus performances each term.

 - Details of the programs, policies, and certificates for music majors are found in the Department of Music Handbook.